Honours of Scotland: Ampulla of Charles I

+("The golden vessel of sacred oil, in which Charles, of his name the first, of Scotland, England, France, and Ireland King, was anointed in the Church of the Holy Cross, on the 18th of June, 1633.")

 Commissioners for the Keeping of the Regalia

-Under the terms of a Royal Warrant of 1818, the Keeper of the Great Seal of Scotland (the First Minister of Scotland), the Lord Clerk Register, the Lord Advocate, and the Lord Justice Clerk are ex-officio Commissioners for the Keeping of the Regalia.
-Since 1996, the commissioners have also been empowered by another Royal Warrant for the safekeeping of the Stone of Scone and for the arrangement of its return to Westminster Abbey for the next British coronation.
+Under the terms of a royal warrant of 1818, the Keeper of the Great Seal of Scotland (the First Minister of Scotland), the Lord Clerk Register, the Lord Advocate, and the Lord Justice Clerk are ex-officio Commissioners for the Keeping of the Regalia.
+Since 1996, the commissioners have also been empowered by another royal warrant for the safekeeping of the Stone of Scone and for the arrangement of its return to Westminster Abbey for the next British coronation.